D4vKry/ProtonSpin/README.md

 You can modify the variables at the top of the script (USER CONFIG) to fit your needs:

-    `FOLDER_VPNS`: Path to the folder containing the .ovpn files.
+    FOLDER_VPNS: Path to the folder containing the .ovpn files.

-    `FILE_AUTH`: Path to the credentials file.
+    FILE_AUTH: Path to the credentials file.

-    `TEMPO`: Time in seconds that each connection lasts before rotating (default 360).
+    TEMPO: Time in seconds that each connection lasts before rotating (default 360).

 ## ⚠️ Security Warning